medusajs/medusa/docs/content/advanced/backend/price-selection-strategy/index.md

 ---
-description: 'Learn what the price selection strategy is in the Medusa server.
+description: 'Learn what the price selection strategy is in the Medusa backend.
 The price selection strategy retrieves the best price for a product variant for a specific context.'
 ---

 # Price Selection Strategy